 The nail is advanced through the entry point passing the fracture site until an appropriate Lag Screw position can be achieved (for details, refer to section 'Implant positioning' below).
-The Femoral Insertion Technology[TM] (aka FIT) of our nails includes a 5mm reduced proximal end, a beveled distal tip, as well as a length-dependent radius of curvature (Long Nails only) that is designed to facilitate nail insertion.
+The Femoral Insertion TechnologyTM (aka FIT) of our nails includes a 5mm reduced proximal end, a beveled distal tip, as well as a length-dependent radius of curvature (Long Nails only) that is designed to facilitate nail insertion.
 The beveled distal tip is oriented in the M-L direction for Trochanteric Nails and the A-P direction for Long Nails.

 Positioning of the nail should be carried out by hand (Fig. 51).
-If dense bone is encountered, first re-evaluate that sufficient reaming has been achieved, then, if necessary, the Strike Plate and/ or Universal Rod can be attached to the Proximal Targeting Arm and the Slotted Hammer may be used with caution for final positioning (Fig. 52).
+If dense bone is encountered, first re-evaluate that sufficient reaming has been achieved, then, if necessary, the Strike Plate and/ or Universal Rod can be attached to the Proximal Targeting Arm, or Final Impactor with Plus Targeting Arm and the Slotted Hammer may be used with caution for final positioning (Fig. 52a, Fig. 52b).
 The Nail Holding Screw should be re-tightened after hammering.

-If the Slotted Hammer is used, please ensure that the Targeting Sleeve is locked (prevent loosening) and that the Proximal Targeting Arm is never struck (prevent breakage or deformation).
+If the Slotted Hammer is used, please ensure that the Targeting Sleeve is locked (prevent loosening) and that the targeting arm is never struck (prevent breakage or deformation).

-▲ DANGER
+A DANGER